QuarkNerd/blog/rhendry/_posts/2015-03-04-webdriverjs-and-promises.md

 summary-short: Avoiding broken promises with WebDriverJS - a quick guide to avoiding some of the framework pitfalls.
 categories: []
 ---
-Recently I have been working with WebdriverJS to fulfill a need for browser testing on a project.
+Recently I have been working with WebdriverJS to fulfil a need for browser testing on a project.
 Although I've used Selenium for Java in the past, this was my first time using the JavaScript version.
 While broadly similar to what I remembered about the Java API, WebDriverJS returns Promises from all of its browser interactions, which can lead to some confusing behaviour.